jsutlive/Cell-Mechanics-Simulator/README.md

 Note: The readme/ documentation currently describes the Master branch of the project.
 To have the most up-to-date, stable code, please refer to the Master branch.

 The Morphogenesis Simulator is a physics simulator initially constructed to simulate developing organisms as mechanical systems.
+It is a soft-body dynamics representation and thus physics is typically represented as a spring-mass system.
+For more information about soft-body dynamics, this Wikipedia [article] https://en.wikipedia.org/wiki/Soft-body_dynamics is an excellent start.

 ## Features